-shall also serve as a proposed regulation for the proceeding.
-He shall thereupon promulgate a standard under this subdivision no later than six months after publication of the emergency standard as provided in subdivision (1) of this subsection.

-Regulations issued under subsections (b) and (c) of Rules adopted under this section shall provide insofar as possible the highest degree of safety and health protection for employees; other considerations shall be the latest available scientific data in the field. the feasibility of the standard, and experience gained under this and other health and safety laws.
+- Upon publication of such emergency temporary standard, the Commissioner shall commence a proceeding in accordance with G.S.
+95-131(c) of this Article, and the emergency standard as published shall also serve as a proposed regulation for the proceeding.
+He shall thereupon promulgate a standard under this subdivision no later than six months after publication of the emergency standard as provided in subdivision (1) of this subsection. - (d) Regulations issued under subsections (b) and (c) of-Rules adopted under this section shall provide insofar as possible the highest degree of safety and health protection for employees; other considerations shall be the latest available scientific data in the field. the feasibility of the standard, and experience gained under this and other health and safety laws.
 Whenever practical the standards promulgated established in a rule shall be expressed in terms of objective criteria and of the performance desired.
-In promulgating establishing standards dealing with toxic materials or harmful physical agents, the Commissioner, after consultation and recommendations of the Department of Human Resources, shall set a standard which most adequately assures, to the extent possible, on the basis of the most available evidence that no employee will suffer material impairment of health or functional capacity even if such employee has regular exposure to the hazard dealt with by such standard for the period of his working life.

-- 19 20 21 - (2) Upon adoption of this Article, all rules and procedures set forth in section 6(b)(7) of the federal act will be hereinafter adopted and applied.

-(e) The Commissioner shall not develop or promulgate may not adopt State standards, for products distributed or used in interstate commerce, which are different from federal standards for such products unless the promulgation adoption of such State standard, or standards, are is required by compelling local conditions and do does not unduly burden interstate commerce.

-(f) Notwithstanding any other provision of this section, in the event the Commissioner shall develop any rule, regulation, scope, or standard for agricultural employers which differs from the federal regulations or standards, he shall promulgate these rules, standards and regulations pursuant to Articles 2 and 5 of Chapter 150B and Part 3 of Article 1 of Chapter 143B.

-(g) Any rule, regulation, scope, or standard for agricultural employers adopted or promulgated prior to July 12, 1988, that differs from the federal rule, regulation, scope, or standard is repealed effective September 1, 1989, unless readopted pursuant to Chapter 150B of the General Statutes."

-Sec.
-8. G.S.
-143B-14(b) reads as rewritten:

-"(b) Except as otherwise provided in the Executive Organization Act of 1973, in G.S.
+In promulgating establishing standards dealing with toxic materials or harmful physical agents, the Commissioner, after consultation recommendations of the Department of Human Resources, shall set a standard which most adequately assures, to the extent possible, on the basis of the most available evidence that no employee will suffer material impairment of health or functional capacity even if such employee has regular exposure to the hazard dealt with by such standard for the period of his working life. - (2) Upon adoption of this Article, all rules and procedures set forth in section 6(b)(7) of the federal act will be hereinafter adopted and applied. - (e) The Commissioner shall not develop or promulgate may not adopt State standards, for products distributed or used in interstate commerce, which are different from federal standards for such products unless the promulgation adoption of such State standard, or standards, are is required by compelling local conditions and do does not unduly burden interstate commerce. - (f) Notwithstanding any other provision of this section, in the event the Commissioner shall develop any rule, regulation, scope, or standard for agricultural employers which differs from the federal regulations or standards, he shall promulgate these rules, standards and regulations pursuant to Articles 2 and 5 of Chapter 150B and Part 3 of Article 1 of Chapter 143B. - (g) Any rule, regulation, scope, or standard for agricultural employers adopted or promulgated prior to July 12, 1988, that differs from the federal rule, regulation, scope, or standard is repealed effective September 1, 1989, unless readopted pursuant to Chapter 150B of the General Statutes." - Sec.
+9. G.S.
+143B-14(b) reads as rewritten: - "(b) Except as otherwise provided in the Executive Organization Act of 1973, in G.S.
 120-30.28, or in G.S.
 150B-11(3), by law, the powers, duties, and functions of a commission (including but not limited to rule making, regulation, licensing, and promulgation of rules, rates, regulations, and standards, and the rendering of findings, orders, and adjudications) shall not be are not subject to the approval, review, or control of the head of the department or of the Governor.
 Provided, however, that the provisions of this subsection shall not apply to the review of rules by the Governor's Administrative Rules Review Commission."

 Sec.
-9. G.S.
+10. G.S.
 143B-18 and G.S.
 143B-20 are repealed.

 Sec.
-10. The catch line to G.S.
+11. The catch line to G.S.
 143B-30.1 and G.S.
 143B-30.1(a) reads as rewritten: